fbpx

 Arch of Hadrian Jerash Jordan_STOCK-Pex

 Just 45-minutes north of Amman, the city of Jerash is famously known for its Roman ruins.
-After Petra, the Roman ruins of Jerash are the second most visited archaeological site in Jordan and the most well preserved sites of Roman architecture in the world outside of Italy.
+After Petra, the Jerash ruins are the second most visited archaeological site in Jordan and the most well preserved sites of Roman architecture in the world outside of Italy.

 Ceremonial gates, hilltop temples, spacious public squares, and theaters are only a few of the ruins on display here.
 Most impressively, archaeologists have excavated the ruins and discovered proof of human occupation of the area for more than 6,500 years, dating back to the Neolithic Age.